shell909090/influx-proxy/README.md

 Forked from the above InfluxDB Proxy, after many improvements and optimizations, [InfluxDB Proxy v1](https://github.com/chengshiwen/influx-proxy/tree/branch-1.x) has released, which no longer depends on python and redis, and supports more features.

-Since the InfluxDB Proxy v1 version is limited by the `KEYMAPS` configuration, we refactored [InfluxDB Proxy v2](https://github.com/chengshiwen/influx-proxy) with high availability and consistent hash, which supports tools to rebalance, recovery, resync and clear.
+Since the InfluxDB Proxy v1 version is limited by the only `ONE` database and the `KEYMAPS` configuration, we refactored [InfluxDB Proxy v2](https://github.com/chengshiwen/influx-proxy) with high availability and consistent hash, which supports multiple databases and tools to rebalance, recovery, resync and clear.

 Features
 --------